 - Applications for the IEC are online and candidate selection is random

-- The cycle runs October-September every year.
-This means that anyone wanting to work a ski season in Canada must think ahead and apply for the program at least a few month before season start
+- The application season usually run from October to September every year.
+This means that anyone wanting to work a ski season in Canada must think ahead and apply for the program at least a few months before season start

 - Citizens of countries with programs that have high demand and a low quota of places (such as the UK), need to apply even further in advance.
 Even then, it may not be able to secure a place.
 Plan early!
 Once approved, you have 12 months to actually activate the work permit.